chr4-cookbooks/unicorn-ng/README.md

 ```

-Furthermore, you can define more advanced settings, if needed
+Furthermore, you can define more advanced settings, if needed (ignored when using systemd)

 ```ruby
 node['unicorn-ng']['config']['owner'] = 'root'